 No one can predict how long you will live or how your body will respond to treatment.
 Maintaining a healthy level of optimism is vital for coping with a life-threatening diagnosis such as mesothelioma.

-Mesothelioma is extremely rare — only accounting for 1 percent of all cancer diagnoses — making it difficult for doctors to accurately determine a patient’s life expectancy.
+Mesothelioma is extremely rare — accounting for less than one percent of all cancer diagnoses — making it difficult for doctors to accurately determine a patient’s life expectancy.

 Because life expectancy is determined by a number of factors and each mesothelioma case is different, it should be an open discussion between you and your doctor.
 Determining life expectancy is largely reliant on estimations.
 While your doctors will do their best to help prepare you and your family for what is to come, it’s important to remember that life expectancy is not an exact science.
 Many patients live well beyond their initial estimations, while others do not.